nerdicwalker/irods-icommands-docker-container/README.md

 # usage

 # prerequisite
-Create an .env file and store it in the root of the repo. example .env file:
+Create an .env file and store it in the root of the repo.<br>
+example .env file:
 ```
 cat << EOF > .env